chihirokondo/wl_mpi/README.md

  * @param min the minimal value of the axis of the histogram.
  * @param max the maximal value of the axis of the histogram.
  * @param num_bins the total number of the bins.
- * @param centering whether set "min" ("max") as the central value in the bin.
+ * @param centering whether "min" ("max") is set as the central value in the bin.
  */
 HistoEnvManager::HistoEnvManager(double min, double max, size_t num_bins,
     bool centering);
 ```

-NOTE: You can specify whether you set "min" ("max") as the central value in the bin.
+You can specify whether "min" ("max") is set as the central value in the bin.

 - RunningState